 How to get to the Chom Thong Museum

-Take the Silom line of the Bangkok skytrain to S11 Wutthakat station.
-From there get a taxi to Wat Yai Rom in Rama II Road.
+Take the Green Line (BTS Sky Train Silom Line) to S11 Wutthakat Station.
+From there get a taxi to Wat Yai Rom in Soi 33 Rama II Road.
 If there are no taxis at the train station, walk to Wutthakat Road to get one.

 Do the same to get to the temples along Wutthakat Road or Ekkachai Road